xinxingwu-uk/xinxingwu-uk/README.md

 <table width="100%">
   <tr><td>
 I build models that solve problems and (usually) behave.
-My work spans ML, statistics, and data analysis—from feature selection to graph neural nets and survival analysis—with a recent focus on LLMs, usually in Python and sometimes in R.
+My work spans ML, statistics, and data analysis—from feature selection to graph neural nets and survival analysis—with a recent focus on LLMs.
 <br>
 <br>
 Grounded in computer science, statistics, and mathematics, I’m both a researcher and an educator.
 I’ve taught a wide range of computer science courses, from intro programming to advanced AI, across the U.S. and internationally.